yuhongda/the-read-time/README.md

 ## 🎨 Features

 - Show the read time in Emoji automatically. like `🍱🍔🍣21'10"`
-- Support reading speed setting.
+- Support reading speed changing.
-- You can choose your Emoji.
+- You can change the default Emoji.
 - Make your own custom display.

+##